aws/codecatalyst-blueprints/packages/blueprints/aws-serverless-tinyurl/README.md

 The frontend application framework uses ReactJS with TypeScript and uses [CloudScape](https://cloudscape.design/) for the user interface.

 The build pipeline runs unit and integration tests on the frontend and backend, and produces testing reports.
 Failed tests will stop the artifacts from publishing.
-Front end code is compiled and optimized for production deployment.
+The frontend code is compiled and optimized for production deployment.

 The Amazon CloudFront CDN is used to pull both the frontend and backend together under a single logical internet-accessible domain under the AWS account that is connected.
 Cloudfront provides HTTPS support for the domain as well as forward caching for the front-end.